robyftp/Tree/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Atheism is a non-prophet organisation.